Getting around London with a challenge

 As it’s the first time my friend visiting London and I would like to make sure he had (and he wanted to) experience with at least one of London’s art museums.
 British Museum, National Gallery, and Tate Modern… to name a few!
 Another amazing thing about London’s museums is that many of them are free.
 I remembered that I spent a lot of time in the British Museum back in the days and it could be a bit overwhelming and crowded; Same for the National Gallery (and I put it as one of my favorite in the world!).
 Tate Modern, I love, but I thought it is not as “classic” as other fellow museums for a “first-timer”… anyway, I reckoned that V&A would be a better choice for my friend as he only had like an hour or so for this gallery.
 Don’t get me wrong, it didn’t get any easier for him because V&A was huge.
 As much as I want to see Alexander McQueen’s exhibition again (and without surprise, there was a long queue), I went back to the 50 galleries and re-visited some of the most amazing artworks in history.

-Next, it was time for some exercise and photo-taking.
-We went along Brompton Road (passed the Harrod’s) with a lot of double-decker buses and made a turn at Knightsbridge, and then we were at the Wellington Arch at the corner of Hyde Park, and then we are in walking distance from the Buckingham Palace and the West-minster.
+After a museum tour then it was time for some exercise and photo-taking.
+We went along Brompton Road (passed the Harrod’s) with a lot of double-decker buses and made a turn at Knightsbridge, and then we were at the Wellington Arch at the corner of Hyde Park, and then we are in walking distance from Buckingham Palace and the West-minster.

 It was such a hot day and luckily it didn’t feel so bad riding a bicycle.
-The next thing I know we were at the West Minster Abbey and just in time for its daily service!
-A trip to London wouldn’t be completed without seeing Big Ben, the Parliament, and the London Eye!
+The next thing I know we were at the Westminster Abbey and just in time for its daily service!
+The majority of London’s most well-known buildings are here in Westminster, it’s impossible to enter and visit all of them in a day, but it’s possible to admire them on foot from Westminster Abbey, to London Eye, walking across the Westminster Bridge; because a trip to London wouldn’t be complete without seeing the Big Ben and Parliament.
+Let’s not forget the London Eye!

-City of London > Tower Bridge and City Hall
+Checkpoint 5: City of London, the Tower Bridge, and the City Hall

 Before we headed back to Oxford Circus to pick up my mother, we had one more “checkpoint” to go.
 YES – the Tower Bridge, baby.
 We continued our journey on the Victoria Embankment along the River Thames and then made our way to Saint Paul’s Cathedral.
 Sadly by that time, the church was already closed but we could still admire the architecture up close.
 Then we stopped at the Tower of London in about 20 minutes and we took our friend strolling through the Tower Bridge to the City Hall and that’s pretty much the end of my little “bicycle tour” of the day.
 The Potters Fields Park near the City Hall is a great place for the locals to chill out and relax, especially during sunset, I just like how the light hit the bridge.
 So, it was time for us to go back to Oxford street – and we saw HMS Belfast and Hay’s Galleria on the way to the Tube station.
 (Of course, didn’t expect to ride a bicycle from Tower Bridge to oxford circus and it would probably be very difficult to navigate a bicycle in the crowded Oxford street anyway.)